saarthdeshpande/wave-portal/README.md

 ## Wave Portal

-A simple Web3.0 dApp created over the Rinkeby TestNet.
+A Web3.0 dApp to send a public message to the smart contract’s owner.

 Hosted on: <a href="https://web3waive.netlify.app/">Link</a>